Specy/s68k/README.md

 - pre interpreter: it will do a final processing of the code, like converting the immediates to actual numbers, registers to indexes, prepares the table of labels, etc...

-- interpreter: *UNDER DEVELOPMENT*, the final piece of the project and probably the most complex, whose job will be to actually execute the code
+- interpreter: the final piece of the project and probably the most complex, whose job will be to actually execute the code

 **WARNING** as this is only an interpreter, it does not load the actual program in memory so it won't be possible to modify instructions at runtime